todolinux/btrfs-snapper-setup/README.md

 This tool automates the process of transforming a standard Linux installation into a snapshot-based system using Btrfs and Snapper.

-It provides:
+It is ment to work as a "post install" tool.

+What it does:

-- Automatic Btrfs subvolume layout
+- Creates btrfs subvolume layout for snapper
-- Snapper integration
+- Snapper config
-- GRUB snapshot boot entries (via grub-btrfs)
-- Rollback-ready system design
+- Install grub-btrfs for automated grub entries
 - openSUSE-inspired structure

 ---

 ## ⚠ WARNING

-This script performs **deep and potentially destructive system modifications**, including:
+This script performs **tasks that can make deep system modifications**, including:

-- Filesystem restructuring
 - Btrfs subvolume creation
-- Bootloader configuration
+- Add Bootloader entries
 - Snapper setup
 - `/etc/fstab` modification